sravan9097/sravanportfolio/src/content/case-studies/beautifulcode-revamp.md

 - Expandable article lists
 - Responsive layouts for real-world use

-> “It feels more like a curated dev wiki — structured, clean, authentic.”
+> "It feels more like a curated dev wiki: structured, clean, authentic."

 ## Building the Design System with Atomic Design

-To keep the site scalable and consistent, I built the UI using **Atomic Design** — turning components into reusable parts.
+To keep the site scalable and consistent, I built the UI using **Atomic Design**, turning components into reusable parts.

 ### Why Atomic Design?